 Also, make sure you don’t have overdue tax charges before applying!

-It feels great to be a freshly minted EA, but in order to keep the license active, don’t forget the continuing professional education (CPE) requirements.
+It feels great to be a freshly minted EA.
+Nevertheless, in order to maintain your enrolled agent status, you can’t forget about the continuing education (EA CE) requirements.

-Candidates must complete 72 hours of CPE (16 hours minimum per year) within 3-year enrollment period.
-At least 2 hours of ethics course is required each year.
+You must complete 72 hours of CE (16 hours minimum per year) every 3 years.
+At least 2 of your 16 annual hours must cover ethics.